OuinOuin74/linux-clockwork-arch/README.md

 - **Target**: [Arch Linux ARM](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4)
 - **Platform**: Raspberry Pi CM4 inside the uConsole

-Everything works as expected on the ClockworkPi uConsole with Arch Linux ARM.

 ## Differences from the Raspberry Pi kernel

 Compared to the vanilla Raspberry Pi 6.16 kernel, this custom build includes: